blade32232/blade32232web/docs/md/docs/usermanual/scriptableobjects.md

 - **Pre and post stimulus** : What is shown to the tethered animal before and after the trial (virtual world) is shown.

-- **Pre and post stimulus duration** : Duration the stimulus is shown for in seconds.
+- **Pre and post stimulus duration** : Duration of the stimulus is shown in seconds.

 - **List of Interventions** : The interventions being applied to this trial.